 Let Your Cleaning Supplies Dry Before Putting Them Away

 We use scrub brushes, sponges, toilet bowl cleaners, mops, and other tools that need to be wet to clean surfaces.
 Then, when we’re finished, we usually put the tool away and move on to the next task.
 This is never a good idea.
 If you throw a sponge back under your sink while it is still wet, mold can develop.
 Even if that sponge is filled with soap, it can become moldy and smelly.
 The same goes for mops and scrub brushes.
+In case you do not really like top clean, hire a trusted contractor at the Eco Clean Solutions website.

 Do your house and family a favor, and avoid these three common cleaning activities that spread germs and harm surfaces.